-to be the sharing the ready micro-script reason to listen to an adult a child needs for the adult to use for this expectation to: give full attention and look at the teacher "look at me" so you know what is going to happen next/what I am going to explain next. listen actively but silently "be ready to listen" so you can hear and understand what I am saying. respond appropriately "be ready to join in" get started with their learning "get started"
+to be ready to listen to an adult a child needs to: for the adult to sharing the reason for this expectation give full attention and look at the teacher so you know... what is going to happen next/what I am going to explain next. listen actively but silently "be ready to listen" so you can hear and understand what I am saying. respond appropriately "be ready to join in" get started with their learning "get started"

-respectful/safe micro-script sharing the reason for this expectation Walk in the school building Walk because it's the safest way to move around Wait for their turn to speak/select resources etc Please wait your turn because (this will vary) blaming someone else.
-E.g. "but because you have made the wrong choice
+the micro-script for the adult to use sharing the reason for this expectation Walk in the school building Walk because it's the safest way to move around Wait for their turn to speak/select resources etc Please wait your turn because... (this will vary) Stop justifying their actions by blaming someone else.
+E.g. "but he did..."
+You need to take responsibility for YOUR actions because you have made the wrong choice